bgoonz/docs-collection/github/code-security/security-advisories/index.md

 ---
 title: Managing security advisories for vulnerabilities in your project
 shortTitle: Security advisories
-intro: 'Discuss, fix, and disclose security vulnerabilities in your repositories using security advisories.'
+intro: "Discuss, fix, and disclose security vulnerabilities in your repositories using security advisories."
 redirect_from:
   - /articles/managing-security-vulnerabilities-in-your-project
   - /github/managing-security-vulnerabilities/managing-security-vulnerabilities-in-your-project
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - Security advisories
   - Vulnerabilities